 - NPC graduates with an earned AA or AAS in Early Childhood.

-- Graduates with an Associate degree in Early Childhood from an institution with which NPC has an articulation agreement.
+- Graduates with an Associate Degree in Early Childhood from an institution with which NPC has an articulation agreement.

 Work Environment